for Sunday 22nd January 1967

 As a teenager I played in various bands including The Orioles (with Mickey Jupp), The Fingers (allegedly one of the first UK psychedelic bands) and Legend (again with Mickey Jupp, and described on some web sites as the first pub-rock band.)

 The Fingers recorded at various studios including Abbey Road.
-Legend recorded at Advision and Phillips.
+Legend recorded at Advision and Philips.

 I was born at just the right time to experience the heady delights of growing up in the sixties and early seventies.
 I was lucky enough to play with some very well known musicians and to record at Abbey Road and other seminal recording studios.